-If you or a loved one were charged with a felony charged, you need to reach out to an Allegheny County felony charge attorney immediately.
+If you or a loved one were charged with a felony charged, you need to reach out to a felony charge lawyer immediately.
 Any possibility to reduce or clear your charges must be pursued with the utmost effort.
-At Stewart, Murray, and Associates (SMA) Law Group approach every case with invaluable experience, compassion, and aggression in the courtroom.
+At SMT Legal approach every case with invaluable experience, compassion, and aggression in the courtroom.
 In these trying times, there is so much at stake.
 Put your trust in an attorney with a history of success.

 Felony Classifications in Pennsylvania

 The three classifications of felonies in Pennsylvania are first, second, and third-degree felonies.
-Each carry harsh penalties, but the severity can range significantly between classifications.
+Each carries harsh penalties, but the severity can range significantly between classifications.

 Felonies of the third degree carry the least severe punishments in regard to felony charges.
 With that being said, consequences from third degree felonies are still quite severe.
 If you are charged with a third degree felony, you can potentially face imprisonment of up to seven years.
 Additionally, you could receive fines of $15,000.
 Some examples of third degree felonies include multiple DUI offenses, serious drug convictions, and firearm possession charges.